Trump declares 'NO MORE' DACA deal after report of caravan with Central Americans heading to US

 Trump, who has vowed to end catch and release, tweeted Sunday morning that Republicans need to take the "nuclear option" when passing tougher immigration laws.

-The president had given Congress six months to pass legislation enshrining the Deferred Action for Childhood Arrivals program, which protects about 800,000 young immigrants brought to country illegally as children from deportation.
+The president had given Congress six months to pass legislation enshrining the Deferred Action for Childhood Arrivals program (DACA), which protects about 800,000 young immigrants brought to country illegally as children from deportation.

 “Border Patrol Agents are not allowed to properly do their job at the Border because of ridiculous liberal (Democrat) laws like Catch & Release.
 Getting more dangerous.
 'Caravans' coming.
 Republicans must go to Nuclear Option to pass tough laws NOW.
 NO MORE DACA DEAL!” the president tweeted.